ViliamVadocz/ViliamVadocz.github.io/src/takbot_tutorial/cli.md

    a  b  c  d  e  f
 ```

+> The letters for the files might appear misaligned on some browsers.
+> It is aligned in my console and that is what matters.
+If you decide
+> to use different symbols instead of emoji you might need different spacing.

 Alright!
 I'm pretty satisfied with that for now.
 I encourage you to play around with it: Try other symbols, maybe print the sizes of each stack, or even try to display them.